London Art & Design School Trips & Tours

 Home to some of the world’s largest permanent collections and with a wide range of art on show, an art school trip to London is guaranteed to enrich and inspire your group’s work.

-With the latest exhibitions, museums, galleries and innovative talent to see and many other exciting visits, this lively city is guaranteed to create memories that will last a lifetime.
+With the latest exhibitions, museums, galleries and innovative talent to see and many other exciting visits, a London school trip is guaranteed to create memories that will last a lifetime.
 Here, your pupils can develop an understanding of British heritage and culture, whilst also taking inspiration from the many fantastic collections, museums and galleries.

 Plus, when you book your school trip with NST, we’ll create an itinerary that includes visits to galleries and attractions that have been highly recommended by other groups that have travelled with us.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Morning departure from Ireland||Tate Modern||Visit to the V&A Museum|

 |2||The National Portrait Gallery - sketching time||Saatchi Gallery||West End Theatre Show|

 |3||The Hayward Gallery||Time to enjoy Covent Garden.
 Departure for return flight to Ireland|

 |Evening||West End Theatre Show|